everest-caesar/Swarm_project/README.md

 # Swarm_project
-this project shows how to use Ansible to create worker to nodes relationship after being provisioned by Terraform
+this project shows how to use Ansible to create master to worker nodes relationship after being provisioned by Terraform.